Canon EF 70-300mm f/4.5-5.6 USM DO IS - Review / Lab Test Report - Analysis

-The level of distortions is quite low throughout the zoom range.
+The level of distortion is quite low throughout the zoom range.
 Measured at a distance

-of 40x focal length there're marginal barrel distortions at 70mm changing to slight
+of 40x focal length there is marginal barrel distortion at 70mm changing to slight

 Vignetting is very well controlled - at least on an APS-C DSLR which takes advantage